Our Board

 In 2010, Chris co-founded All Good Organics with two business partners.
 They soon began importing New Zealand's first organic Fairtrade bananas.
 In 2012, they launched Fairtrade organic soft drink company Karma Cola.
 Their Karma Cola Foundation supports cola nut growers and their communities in Sierra Leone.
 Chris is currently a director of Kokako Coffee and is also on the board of the Organic Exporters Association of New Zealand.

-Susan's commitment to organic principles is visible on the land.
-Since securing BioGro organic certification for her first family dairy farm in 1986, Susan and her partner have certified three more blocks of farmland to meet international organic standards.
-Susan has worked off-farm in both paid and voluntary employment, in roles including governance, management, organisational development and change management, with a focus on education, culture and heritage.
-For the past ten years, she has worked hands-on in the organic dairy farm business.
+Susan's enduring commitment to organic principles is visible on the land.
+Since securing BioGro organic certification for her first family dairy farm in 1986, Susan and her business partner then certified two additional blocks of farmland and a second dairy farm to meet USDA NOP organic standards.
+Susan has worked off-farm in both paid and voluntary employment, in roles including governance, management, organisational development and change management, with a focus on education, sport, culture and heritage.
+For the past fifteen years, she has worked hands-on, full-time in the organic dairy farming business.
+Susan has been the Chair of the Fonterra Organic Farmers Advisory since 2016, with a group of inspired, highly competent organic dairy farmers throughout the North Island.
+Through farming, family, friends, sporting and cultural interests, Susan enjoys regular interaction with a diversity of people.

 Allan and Sonia Richardson started their organic farming journey back in 1998.
 They first gained certification in 2001 on their Heriot sheep and beef properties, one and a half-hour inland from Dunedin